-Interns who are dismissed from the internship at any time during the program will be required to make monetary restitution to their employer/WIC local agency in accordance with the contract.
+Interns who are dismissed from the internship following the probation period will be required to make monetary restitution to their employer/WIC local agency in accordance with the contract.

 Upon receipt of notification from the employer/local agency of the reimbursement amount owed by the intern/employee, payment is due in full.